-While the Dock can already help you do your work more efficiently, learning how to interact with it through shortcuts and customizing it according to your daily workflow can boost your productivity to heights with this amazing shortcuts.
+While the Dock can already help you do your work more efficiently, learning how to interact with it through shortcuts and customizing it according to your daily workflow.
+You can boost your productivity to heights with this amazing shortcuts.
 Also you can level up your productivity with various apps available for Mac.

 Are you more of a classic clicker or the keyboard shortcut master?
 Did we cover all the shortcuts for the Dock?
 If not, let us know in the comments below, and we’ll add it to the list!

 - How to create Safari web apps in macOS Sonoma

 - How To Change Dock Color in macOS

 - How to turn on Low Power mode on your Mac